OpenTranslationBible/open-bible/en-GB/18.Job/md/job-40.md

 ## Job 40:1

-Then the Lord responded to Job,
+Then the Lord addressed Job,

 ## Job 40:2

-> “Will the faultfinder contend with the Almighty?
+> “Will the one who finds fault contend with the Almighty?
-> Let him who rebukes God give an answer.”
+> Let the one who challenges God respond.”

 ---

 ## Job 40:3

-Then Job answered the Lord and said,
+Then Job replied to the Lord,

 ## Job 40:4

-> “Behold, I am insignificant; what can I say in response to You?
+> “Behold, I am of little account; how can I answer You?
-> I put my hand over my mouth.
+> I will place my hand over my mouth.

 ## Job 40:5

 > I have spoken once, and I will not reply;
-> Or twice, and I will add nothing more.”
+> twice, and I will add nothing further.”

 ---

 ## Job 40:6

-Then the Lord answered Job from the whirlwind and said,
+Then the Lord spoke to Job from the whirlwind,

 ## Job 40:7

-> “Now tighten the belt on your waist like a man;
+> “Prepare yourself like a man;
-> I will ask you, and you instruct Me.
+> I will question you, and you shall inform me.

 ## Job 40:8

-> Will you really nullify My judgment?
+> Will you indeed annul my judgement?
-> Will you condemn Me so that you may be justified?
+> Will you condemn me to justify yourself?

 ## Job 40:9

-> Or do you have an arm like God,
+> Do you have an arm like God’s,
-> And can you thunder with a voice like His?
+> and can your voice thunder like His?

 ---

 ## Job 40:10

-> “Adorn yourself with pride and dignity,
+> Adorn yourself with grandeur and dignity,
-> And clothe yourself with honour and majesty.
+> and clothe yourself with honour and majesty.

 ## Job 40:11

-> Let loose your fierce anger,
+> Release the fury of your wrath,
-> And look at everyone who is arrogant, and humble him.
+> and look at all who are proud and humble them.

 ## Job 40:12

-> Look at everyone who is arrogant, and humble him,
+> Look at all who are arrogant and bring them low,
-> And trample down the wicked where they stand.
+> and crush the wicked where they stand.

 ## Job 40:13

-> Hide them together in the dust;
+> Bury them in the dust together;
-> Imprison them in the hidden place.
+> imprison them in the hidden place.

 ## Job 40:14

-> Then I will also confess to you,
+> Then I will acknowledge to you
-> That your own right hand can save you.
+> that your own right hand can deliver you.

 ---

 ## Job 40:15

-> “Behold, Behemoth, which I made as well as you;
+> Behold, Behemoth, which I made along with you;
-> He eats grass like an ox.
+> it eats grass like an ox.

 ## Job 40:16

-> Behold, his strength is in his hips,
+> See the strength in its loins,
-> And his power in the muscles of his stomach.
+> and the power in the muscles of its belly.

 ## Job 40:17

-> He bends his tail like a cedar;
+> Its tail sways like a cedar;
-> The tendons of his thighs are knit together.
+> the sinews of its thighs are closely bound.

 ## Job 40:18

-> His bones are tubes of bronze;
+> Its bones are like tubes of bronze,
-> His limbs are like bars of iron.
+> its limbs like bars of iron.

 ## Job 40:19

-> He is the first of the ways of God;
+> It is the foremost of the works of God;
-> Let his Maker bring His sword near.
+> its Maker can approach it with His sword.

 ## Job 40:20

-> Indeed the mountains bring him food,
+> The mountains yield food for it,
-> And all the animals of the field play there.
+> and all the wild animals play nearby.

 ## Job 40:21

-> He lies down under the lotus plants,
+> Under the lotus plants it lies,
-> In the hiding place of the reeds and the marsh.
+> hidden among the reeds in the marsh.

 ## Job 40:22

-> The lotus plants cover him with shade;
+> The lotuses provide it with shade;
-> The willows of the brook surround him.
+> the willows of the brook surround it.

 ## Job 40:23

-> If a river rages, he is not alarmed;
+> Though a river rages, it is not alarmed;
-> He is confident, though the Jordan rushes to his mouth.
+> it remains confident, even if the Jordan surges against its mouth.

 ## Job 40:24

-> Can anyone capture him when he is on watch,
+> Can anyone capture it when it is alert,
-> With barbs can anyone pierce his nose?
+> or pierce its nose with snares?